rschweda/si-devcon-alexa/README.md

 - `/hello/http`: Example implementation returning a dynamic text retrieved via an API call.
 - `/hello/voice`: Example implemantion of an Amazon Alexa skill returning an hardcoded text message.

+## Debugging

+Remote debugging for the __local(!)__ application container is supported under port 5005.
+Debugging the deployed application is not possible, so please work with log statements.
+A detailed access log can be activated in the application class.

 ## Further links
 - [https://developer.amazon.com/de/alexa](https://developer.amazon.com/de/alexa)
 - [https://travis-ci.org/](https://travis-ci.org/)